Brandon Prust: Personal life

 Prust grew up in London, Ontario, where he attended Regina Mundi Catholic College.
-As a youth, his favourite team was the Toronto Maple Leafs, whereas his favourite player was Wendel Clark, after whom he tried to model his own game.
+As a youth, his favourite team was the Toronto Maple Leafs, and his favourite player was Wendel Clark, after whom he tried to model his own game.

 Prust has an uncle who was a Broadway actor.
 His interests outside of hockey include golf and watching baseball.

 Prust began dating French-Canadian TV host Maripier Morin in 2010.
 On June 22, 2015, the couple got engaged, and married in 2017.
 Morin had been a cast member on three seasons of the Canadian reality series Hockey Wives and is a popular host of her own talk show in Quebec, as well as starring in her first feature-length film.
 It was announced in September 2019 that the couple had separated.

 In 2020 Prust's charitable foundation launched a campaign to raise money for families of sick children to find accommodations in London during the COVID-19 pandemic in Ontario.
 Prust was an outspoken opponent of mandates and "vaccine passport" policies related to COVID-19 vaccines.
 Prust was criticized after, in an August 2021 Twitter exchange related to vaccines, he replied to a woman with a post declaring that he hoped she would be subjected to forced prostitution.
 Prust apologized for this.
 Prust had, for a time leading up to this, generated controversy for polarizing and combative Twitter exchanges on subjects such as racial relations and the 2020 United States presidential election (in which he was opposed to the candidacy of Democrat Joe Biden).